Ongoing Research Case Study:

 Partnership Overview

-Thales is a French multinational company with over 80,000 employees and $20 billion USD in annual revenue.
+Thales is a French multinational company with over 80,000 employees and $20 billion in annual revenue.
 One of its top product areas is enterprise security software where it serves over 30,000 B2B customers.

-From 2019 to 2021, product and UX teams in Thales’s enterprise security division partnered with Marketade on over 10 user research studies.
+Over 2 years, product and UX teams in Thales’s enterprise security division partnered with Marketade on over 10 user research studies.
 When we began working with Thales, it was to test the usability of a high-fidelity prototype for an enterprise-level access management application.
 Over the next 2 years, our relationship expanded into many different types of projects: usability testing, concept exploration, product/market fit research, competitive service evaluations, and more.

-However, what did not change was our foundational approach: when Thales had a question or something to explore, we brought in users for a series of one-on-one research sessions that deepened our collective understanding of the problem space.
+However, what did not change was our foundational approach: when Thales had a question or something to explore, we brought in users for a series of one-on-one research sessions that deepened our collective understanding of the audience and problem space.
 These sessions included conversations, walkthroughs, and interviews.
 Sometimes they involved screen sharing or prototypes, other times they did not.

 Thales’s Needs & Goals